andr3m0ur4/TecBlog/README.md

 # TecBlog

-Blog de tecnologia construído utilizando conhecimentos intermediários em HTML e CSS.
+Technology Blog built using intermediate knowledge in HTML and CSS.

+## Installation

+Clone the project on your PC.

+## Usage

+So, open the root directory in your Browser.